mlcommons/ck/docs/mlperf-education-workgroup.md

 ## Tentative Meeting Schedule

-*Next meeting: Tuesday, September 6 - contact [grigori@octoml.ai](mailto:grigori@octoml.ai) to be added to our conf-calls or suggest another time.*
+*Next meeting: Tuesday, September 6 - [contact us](mailto:grigori@octoml.ai;asuresh@octoml.ai) to be added to our conf-calls or suggest another time.*

 * Be-weekly on Tuesday at 2:00pm CET (EMEA-friendly)
 * Be-weekly on Thursday at 9:00am PST (North America-friendly)